underscoreio/shapeless-guide/src/pages/ops/migration.md

 [^monoid-pun]: Pun intended.

 We've already seen how to implement steps 1, 2, 4, 6, and 7.
-We can implement step 3 using an ops type class called `Diff` that works very similarly to `Intersection`.
-We can implement step 5 using another ops type class called `Prepend`.
+We can implement step 3 using an op called `Diff` that is very similar to `Intersection`, and step 5 using another op called `Prepend`.
 Here's the complete solution:

 ```tut:book:silent